2022 Senior Bowl

 The 2022 Senior Bowl was a college football all-star game played on February 5, 2022, at Hancock Whitney Stadium in Mobile, Alabama.
 The game featured prospects for the 2022 draft of the professional National Football League (NFL), predominantly from the NCAA Division I Football Bowl Subdivision (FBS).
 It was one of the final 2021–22 bowl games concluding the 2021 FBS football season.
 Sponsored by Reese's Peanut Butter Cups, the game was officially known as the Reese's Senior Bowl, with television coverage provided by NFL Network.

 This was the first time the Senior Bowl was played in February.
+Head coaches for the game came from the coaching staffs of the Detroit Lions and New York Jets.